-San Bernardino Accident Lawyer
+San Bernardino Pedestrian Accident Attorney

-- A pedestrian crossing a highway.
+- A pedestrian is crossing a highway.
 This usually occurs on limited-access highways or off-ramps.
-Those who have a vehicle break down will try to cross these roads, which is very unsafe to do.
+Those who have their vehicle break down will try to cross these roads, which is very unsafe to do.
 If you are experiencing vehicle issues, it is highly recommended for you to stay in your vehicle and keep your emergency lights on when waiting for help to arrive.

-- A vehicle not yielding to pedestrians walking on the crosswalk.
+- A vehicle is not yielding to pedestrians walking on the crosswalk.
 As stated before, drivers must provide a reasonable duty of care to pedestrians.
 If the pedestrian is permitted to walk on the crosswalk and gets hit by a driver, the driver will be held liable for any damages.

 - A pedestrian should never jaywalk.
 This will make it difficult for drivers to find ways to avoid them.

 - A driver should never attempt to pass by a vehicle when it is stopped at a crosswalk.
 The stopped vehicle may be waiting for a pedestrian to cross.

 - A driver may only drive on the sidewalk when they are entering or exiting a garage or parking lot.
 The driver is still obligated to yield to pedestrians.

 - A driver should never stop within a crosswalk.
 This will force the pedestrian to walk around the vehicle, which puts them in a dangerous situation.

 Drivers and pedestrians must be conscious of their surroundings.
 Even if a pedestrian is jaywalking, the driver has a duty of care to avoid hitting the pedestrian.
 Furthermore, pedestrians should not attempt to step onto the street when they notice a vehicle approaching.
 A pedestrian should also not create traffic by negligently stopping in the middle of the street or the intersection, even if they are granted the right-of-way.